effectfully-ou/sketches/has-lens-done-right/README.md

 # `HasLens` done right

-**EDIT**: as [it turned out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568217485) the solution presented has the same type inference capabilities as the functional dependencies one.
+**EDIT**: as [it turned out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568217485) the solution presented here has the same type inference capabilities as the functional dependencies one.
 This was pointed out in this [response](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301).

 However the fundeps solution, as the type families one, can directly handle [neither phantoms types, nor type families](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568218989) unlike the `SameModulo` solution.
 But it can handle them indirectly.